Definition of Assistive Technology (AT)

 Assistive Technology Regional Centers (ATRC)

-There are two assistive technology regional Centers located in Boston and Pittsfield.
+There are Four assistive technology regional Centers located in Boston, North Adams, Worcester, and Pittsfield.

 - Western Mass / Demonstration and Loan Region Center at United Cerebral Palsy of Berkshire County in Pittsfield MA – offers loans of Assistive Technology devices and durable medical equipment, device demonstration and workshops.